hardhrathod/lib-mgmt-system/README.md

 Create and Insert statments for the tables have been included in a seperate folder.

-Please refer "QuickStartGuide" and "Design Document" for more information.
+Please refer "Design Document" for more information.